 One concern you’ll undoubtedly have as the director of an insolvent business is how the liquidation costs will be paid.
-There are three different ways the cost of voluntary liquidation can be covered:
+There are several different ways the cost of voluntary liquidation can be covered:

 (1) Through the sale of company assets

-Not many people know that directors of limited companies that enter liquidation may be entitled to redundancy pay.
-The average sum paid for director redundancy is around £12,000, some of which could be used to cover the liquidation costs.
-You must meet the following criteria to qualify for director’s redundancy pay:
+Not many people know that directors of limited companies may be entitled to redundancy pay, once their company is in liquidation.
+The average sum paid for director redundancy is around £12,000, which is usually good news for cash-strapped directors.

 However, although it has become normal for many firms to suggest you can just use this to pay for liquidation, that’s not the case.
 There is an obvious conflict of interests for insolvency practitioners to suggest a course of action which would end up paying their own fees.
 Hence this is forbidden by the Insolvency Service.